-The instruments maintained by the BIPM are Standard Reference Photometers (SRP) built by the NIST.
+The instruments maintained by the BIPM and by the JRC are Standard Reference Photometers (SRP) built by the NIST.
 More details on the NIST SRP principle and its capabilities can be found in [2].
-The instrument maintained by the VSL is a commercial ozone photometer manufactured by LUBW (formerly UMEG).
-Its serial number is UMEG-26.
-Both instruments run on the same principle.
-They differ by some technical choices, the main one being the presence of only one gas cell in the UMEG-26, whereas the NIST-SRP includes two.
-More details on the UMEG-26 can be found in the annex, with details on its uncertainty budget.
-The following section describes briefly both instruments' measurement principle and their uncertainty budgets.
+The following section describes briefly the instruments' measurement principle and their uncertainty budgets.